READ AND REVIEW. Kuroko no Basuke is not mine.

 My Mom just gave me the death-glare.
 And that was it.
 I shut up.
 Her death-glare can literally kill!

 I tried everything I could of course (I'm not a person to just give up that easily).
-From that argument with my mother, I resorted to the child-like tantrums until the fasting-for-justice-Mahatma Ghandi-style (which almost killed me!).
+From that argument with my mother, I resorted to the child-like tantrums until the fasting-for-justice-Mahatma Ghandi-style (which almost killed me, ugh!).

 Love Always, Maya.

 It's been a month since we arrived here in Japan.
-And I have finally moved on (I think so).
+And I have finally moved on (I think).
 I accepted the fact that we are going to live here (I have no choice, anyway).
 We started learning the customs- the do's and don'ts of the Japanese people.

 Like for example: The Chopsticks.
 You treat it the same way they treat the cow in India.
 You treat it with respect!
 Holding the chopsticks is an art and it requires extensive training to perfect how to hold it.